Sofias-ai/mcp-outlook/README.md

       "date": "2024-01-15 10:30:00",
       "cc": ["maria@example.com"],
       "subject": "Project meeting",
-      "summary": "Meeting confirmation to discuss project progress...", "id": "AAMkAGE1M2IyNGNmLWI4MjktNDUyZi1iMzA4LTViNDI3NzhlOGM2NgBGAAAAAADUuTiuQqVlSKDGAz"
+      "summary": "Hi team, I wanted to schedule our weekly project review for Thursday at 2pm.
+Please confirm your availability and we'll send out the meeting invite.
+The agenda will cover...", "id": "AAMkAGE1M2IyNGNmLWI4MjktNDUyZi1iMzA4LTViNDI3NzhlOGM2NgBGAAAAAADUuTiuQqVlSKDGAz"
-      // Note: 'body' and 'cuerpo' fields are excluded }
+      // Note: 'body' and 'cuerpo' fields are excluded, and 'summary' uses Microsoft Graph's bodyPreview }
   ]
 }